xcube-dev/xcube-viewer/docs/features.md

 				series data for the selected place.
 If no data is available for the selected place, an informational pop-up window displays the message:
 				<code>No information data found here</code> along with a warning.
 And
-				no time series will be added to the diagram..
+				no time series will be added to the diagram.
 			</td>
 		</tr>
 		<tr>